수면의 질에 따라 하루가 좌지우지 되긴 하더라구요. 살도 찐다니 수면관리 잘해주어야겠네요. 좋은 정보 감사합니다.

 Protein?

-They say that even if it's insufficient, you will gain weight.
+They say that even if you don't eat enough, you will gain weight.

-You should eat a balanced mix of animal and plant foods.
+You have to eat a balanced diet of both animal and plant foods.

-It's also not good to be biased to one side.
+It's not good for this to be biased to one side either.